buildingSMART-Portugal/EIR/EIR-EN.md

 The items to be considered in the review, as well as the KPIs and checklist, are detailed below.
 [Acceptance table](#33-acceptance-table).

 ### 3.2.3.
-Delivery of information to the Appointing Party
+Delivery of information to the appointing party

 The final deliverables will be realised using the CDE solution determined previously.